toshinari123/nestlist/README.md

 There are three folders: Database , frontend and backend.
 Here's the responsibility of each folder.

 - frontend
-  . save the files realted to UI and UX only.__
+  . save the files realted to UI and UX only. <br/>
   .
 The files should be seperate to folders so that the next developer can resure the code__ .
 Component Base coding instead on spegattie code.__
   .
 Comment on top of each file is a must if not comment developer should not use the coede.
 At least general say what it does.__